A table describing the differences between demand generation and lead generation

 1. Top-of-the-funnel content marketing

 Top-of-the-funnel content marketing involves creating informational content to drive interest and establish credibility.
-“It provides people with free value in an educational way that builds trust and establishes authority,” notes Vito V., the Founder, and Director at Martal Group.
+“It gives people useful information that builds trust and proves expertise,” notes Vito V., the founder and director at Martal Group.

 Since the aim is to win your target audience’s trust, start with talking to people who align with your ideal customer profile (ICP) to learn about the questions they have.
 You can also head to social media and Q&A platforms like Quora and Reddit to find out what your target audience wants to know.
 Then, create content that addresses their questions and concerns.